Skip to content

 Multiple MCP Servers

-You can run multiple MCP servers as separate generators:
+You can run multiple MCP servers as separate services:

 Terminal window